jgeorg02/meross-smartplug-prometheus-exporter/README.md

 # meross-smartplug-prometheus-exporter
 A containarized Python-based exporter that integrates Meross smart plugs with Prometheus for real-time power consumption monitoring.
 This script connects to the Meross Cloud API to retrieve power metrics from smart plugs and exposes them as Prometheus metrics for easy monitoring and visualization.

+To use this project, simply run docker-compose up, which will automatically build the container image and create the container.
+Please make sure to update your Meross email and password in the <i>docker-compose.yaml</i> file.
+Additionally, depending on your account, you may need to update the Meross API URL specified in <i>main.py</i>.